5 Key Accounts Receivable Metrics to Assess Your AR Performance

 These don’t always translate into healthy finance.
 Ultimately, cash is the fuel that powers businesses.

 While most businesses acknowledge this fact, few prioritize effective cash collection.
-It's common for companies to measure invoices to assess performance but not keep careful track of whether those invoices are paid on time, if paid at all.
+It's common for companies to measure the number of invoices to assess performance but not keep careful track of whether those invoices are paid on time if paid at all.

 Well… What’s the meaning of making a sale if you don’t get paid promptly for it?

-The good news is, you can improve your A/R performance helped by the right analytics.
+The good news is, that you can improve your AR performance helped by the right analytics.

-We recently discussed the importance of Days Sales Outstanding, giving you a good view of your A/R performance.
+Days Sales Outstanding is an important metric that gives you a good view of your A/R performance.
 But it doesn’t have to be the only key metric to consider.